lndecastro/AI_Literacy/tempBook2/intro.md

 ## 🧾 Acknowledgements

-Developed by **Dr. Leandro Nunes de Castro** and the **Dendritic Institute for Human-Centered AI & Data Science**, within the **U.A.
+Developed by **Dr. Leandro Nunes de Castro**©️ for the **Dendritic Institute for Human-Centered AI & Data Science**, within the **U.A.
 Whitaker College of Engineering at Florida Gulf Coast University**.

 Content curated by the team, with support from large language models such as ChatGPT, Claude, Gemini, Perplexity, Gamma.ai, Napkin, and CoPilot, following ethical and pedagogical review.